Home Places to go Things to do Feedback Advertise

-A Note from the Richardson Tribe
+A Note from the Richardson Tribe:

-that enjoys exploring, playing, and learning.
-We have always made an effort to go somewhere and do something as often as possible, leaving the house and every day worries behind.
+Welcome to PB&J Adventures.
+We are an extremely curious family of six that enjoys exploring, playing, and learning.
+We have always made an effort to go somewhere and do something as often as possible, leaving the house, chores, and everyday worries behind.

 Initially our adventures lasted only a day, so we would pack a lunch, often PB&J sandwiches (which inspired the name of our adventures).
 Sometimes the adventures were framed by an event like a fair or festival, however, most adventures were based on local places, their unique history or features, and any available activities at that location or in the immediate area (we do, after all, have children).